bokeh/bokeh/sphinx/source/docs/user_guide/bokehjs.rst

         line_width: 2
     });

-    // Show the plot, appending it to the end of the current
+    //Show the plot, appending it to the end of the current
-    // section of the document we are in.
+    //section of the document we are in.
     Bokeh.Plotting.show(plot, document.currentScript.parentElement);

     function addPoint() {